-All contracts awarded through other than full and open competition must be supported by written determinations and findings justification documents.
-The justification must include, at a minimum: Identification of the document as a Justification for Other than Full and Open Competition; a description of the contracting activity; a description (including estimated value) of the goods, supplies or services needed to fulfill the Airports Authority's requirements; an identification of the authority provided by this Manual to enter into the contract; a demonstration that the proposed contractor's unique qualifications or the nature of the acquisition requires the use of other than full and open competition procedures; a description of the efforts used to ensure that bids or proposals were solicited from as many sources as possible or practicable; a determination by the Contracting Officer that the cost to the Airports Authority will be fair and reasonable; any other facts supporting the use of other than full and open competition; a listing of sources, if any, that expressed interest in the acquisition; a statement of the actions, if any, that the Airports Authority can take to avoid other than full and open competition in subsequent acquisitions; and a certification by the Contracting Officer that the justification is accurate and complete to the best of their knowledge and belief.

-Justifications must be made publicly available by posting on the Airport Authority website within 14 days of the contract award and must remain available for a minimum of 30 days.
+Prior to award, all contracts awarded through other than full and open competition must be supported by a written justification document.
+The justification shall be prepared by the COTR and must include, at a minimum: identification of the document as a Justification for Other than Full and Open Competition; a description of the contracting activity; a description (including estimated price) of the goods, services or construction needed to fulfill the Airports Authority's requirements; identification of the authority provided by this Manual to enter into the contract (indicating the applicable provision of Paragraph 1.4) through other than full and open competition; a demonstration that the proposed contractor's unique qualifications or the nature of the acquisition requires the use of other than full and open competition procedures; a description of the efforts used to ensure that bids or proposals were solicited from as many sources as possible or practicable; a determination by the Contracting Officer that the cost to the Airports Authority will be fair and reasonable; any other facts supporting the use of other than full and open competition; a listing of sources, if any, that expressed interest in the acquisition; a statement of the actions, if any, that the Airports Authority can take to avoid other than full and open competition in subsequent acquisitions; and a certification by the Contracting Officer that the justification is accurate and complete to the best of their knowledge and belief.
+Justifications must be made publicly available by posting on the Airports Authority website within fourteen (14) days of the contract award and must remain available for a minimum of thirty (30) days.

-4.31.5 CHIEF EXECUTIVE OFFICER'S AUTHORITY
+1.5 CHIEF EXECUTIVE OFFICER'S AUTHORITY

-The President and Chief Executive Officer (CEO) is authorized has been delegated by the Board of Directors the authority to acquire the full range of goods, services, goods, and construction, and materials needed to operate and maintain the Airports, subject to and in accordance with the delegations, conditions and limitation in the Board's delegation.
-The CEO isalso has been authorized by the Board to extend existing concession contracts for up to 12 months when the existing concession contract would expire prior to the date a new contract would take effect.
+The CEO has been delegated by the Board the authority to acquire the full range of goods, services and construction needed to operate and maintain the Airports, including the authority to enter into and administer contracts for such acquisitions that bind the Airports Authority, subject to and in accordance with the conditions and limitation in the Board's delegation.
+The CEO also has been authorized by the Board to extend existing concession contracts for up to twelve (12) months when the existing concession contract would expire prior to the date a new contract would take effect.

-1.3.11.5.1 Delegations from CEO
+1.5.1 Delegations from CEO

-The President and Chief Executive OfficerCEO has delegated certain contracting authority to various Airports Authority staff throughmembers in Metropolitan Washington Airports Authority Directive GC-002, entitled Delegation of Contracting Authority, as it may be amended, from time to time.
-This document is available on the Airports Authority's website and by contacting the Manager, Procurement and Contracts Department,
+The CEO has delegated certain contracting authority to various Airports Authority staff members in a Metropolitan Washington Airports Authority directive as it may be amended from time to time (Directive).
+This document is available on the Airports Authority's website and by contacting the Manager, Procurement and Contracts Department.

-1.3.21.5.2 Re-delegation of Contracting Authority
+1.5.2 Re-delegation of Contracting Authority